About the NHS Confidence Monitor

 NHS Dentistry Insights Panel - LIVE!

-This previously closed meeting of dental experts, exploring and debating the future of NHS dentistry, will be open for members of the dental profession to attend.
+This previously closed meeting of dental experts, exploring and debating the future of NHS dentistry, was open for members of the dental profession to attend.

-For the first time ever, the NHS Dentistry Insights Panel will be held LIVE at BDIA Dental Showcase on Saturday 8th October.
+For the first time ever, the NHS Dentistry Insights Panel was held LIVE at BDIA Dental Showcase on Saturday 8th October.

 "It is sad that public perception of the dental profession is negatively influenced by the ways in which contract restrictions adversely affect the care the dental team can provide to NHS patients.
 I share the view that, despite being disillusioned, members of the dental team have a passion and unswerving belief in the effectiveness and importance of the oral healthcare provision they are capable of delivering."